nanoy42/telegram-list-bot/README.md

 #### Daemon mode

-For this, you will need the pip package `deamons` to be installed.
+For this, you will need the pip package `daemons` to be installed.
 You can then use the thre following commands :

 ```
 python3 main.py start